howardjake/php-assessment/README.md

 ```
 docker-compose up -d
 ```
-or this to keep the log running your terminal
+or this to keep the log running in your terminal

 ```
 docker-compose up